 Manage SMS Contacts

-To access your SMS lists, hover over SMS and select 'Contacts' from the drop-down.
+To access your SMS lists, hover over SMS and select 'Contacts'.
 You will be able to view an index of the existing lists in your account, as well as the subscribers and unsubscribes in each.

 Create a new SMS List